bsandma1/Dasmotos_Arts/README.md

 The project is a very basic webpage that uses HTML and CSS.

-I have included the images and the project outline that was used for reference.
+I have included the images used within the webpage and the project outline that was used for reference.

 - HTML file - index.html
 - CSS file - index.css
+- Image files - located in the images directory
+- Outline file - located in the outline directory